 Conclusion: Naturally fermented vegetables can have excellent quality and superb taste.
 However, you might also fail from time to time, even if conditions seem ideal.
 Sometimes the final product will be OK to eat but not perhaps as delicious or crunchy as you would like.
 Again, this is because spontaneous fermentation is by nature more unpredictable.
 You also need mor patience since the process takes longer than if using starter cultures.

-Starter cultures—what are they
+Starter cultures—what are they?

 Starter cultures have been used for a long time to improve the quality of fermented foods.
 After Louis Pasteur discovered that microorganisms are responsible for the fermentation process, starter cultures were developed around 1892 for the dairy industry.
 Today starter cultures are used for fermented vegetables, sauerkraut, yogurt, kefir, beer, and many other foods.

-Starter cultures definition: A preparation of beneficial microorganisms, whose activity has the desired effect in the food being fermented.
+A preparation of beneficial microorganisms, whose activity has the desired effect in the food being fermented.
 Starter cultures initiate the fermentation process and quickly takes control.
 The precise composition of the starter culture will determine how it affects the food being fermented.

 Starter cultures can be a pure culture from a commercial laboratory.
 You can also use part of an earlier batch of fermented food.
 Starter cultures can be very similar to probiotic supplements.

-Definition of probiotics: A live microbial food supplement which beneficially affects the host by improving the intestinal microbial balance.
+Probiotics is defined as a live microbial food supplement which beneficially affects the host by improving the intestinal microbial balance.
 A broader definition: living microorganisms, which upon ingestion in certain numbers exert health effects beyond inherent basic nutrition.

 Even though their recommended usage differs, starter cultures and probiotic supplement are very similar.
 Both starter cultures and probiotic supplements usually contain between 1-14 bacteria strains.